rlawrenc/cosc_304/README.md

 ## Academic Misconduct
 Violations of academic integrity (i.e., academic misconduct) lead to the breakdown of the academic enterprise, and therefore serious consequences arise and harsh sanctions are imposed.
 For example, incidences of plagiarism or cheating may result in a mark of zero on the assignment or exam and more serious consequences may apply if the matter is referred for consideration for academic discipline.
 Careful records are kept to monitor and prevent recurrences.
 Any instance of cheating or taking credit for someone else’s work, whether intentionally or unintentionally, can and often will result in at minimum a grade of zero for the assignment, and these cases will be reported to the Head of the Department and Associate Dean Academic of the Faculty.

-**The use of artificial intelligence (AI) assistance, such as ChatGPT or GitHub Copilot, for any assessed portions of this course is not permitted unless explicitly specified by the instructor.**
+**The use of artificial intelligence (AI) assistance, such as ChatGPT, Gemini, or Copilot, for any assessed portions of this course is not permitted unless explicitly specified by the instructor.
+Specifically, AI is not allowed for exams but is allowed for assignments as long as it is used properly for learning.**

 ## Academic Integrity Course Policies
 Academic integrity is critical to being a professional developer and a respected person.
 This is a guide to what is and is not acceptable behaviors in this course.